Home Ā» Home Ā» Overrated Perennial Plants

 #2 Perennial to Pass On – Tulips

-Yes, tulips are gorgeous and an especially welcome sight in the spring after a long winter.
-That being said, here in my zone 4 gardens, tulips are really iffy as a perennial.
+That being said, tulips are really iffy as a perennial.
 One year the tulips will be gorgeous and the next we may be lucky to see a few blooms.
 Once the tulips are done with their relatively short bloom time, there’s the ugly foliage to contend with.
-You can’t cut the foliage off until it completely dies back, because it energizes the bulb for its bloom cycle the following spring.
+You can’t cut the foliage off until it completely dies back because it energizes the bulb for its bloom cycle the following spring.
 Also, critters love to eat both the tulip bulbs and tulip buds.

 Alternatives to Tulips

 If you must have tulips, one way to hide the dying foliage is to plant them in and around other perennials like daylilies.
 That way the foliage of the later blooming perennial will cover up the dying foliage of the tulips.
-Also look for tulips that specifically state they are perennial tulips, or species tulips.
+Also, look for tulips that specifically state they are perennial tulips, or species tulips.

 #3 Short Blooming Perennial – Irises